 - Soreness or burning in the vagina during or after sex

-- Abnormal discharge – that can be thick and white or sometimes it can seem normal
+- Abnormal discharge – that can be thick and white but sometimes it can appear normal

 - A change in the smell of your vaginal secretions

-- Redness and inflammation of the genital skin outside (the vulva)
+- Redness and inflammation of the genital skin outside the vagina (the vulva)

 - Soreness or discomfort on urination

-- Pain – particularly if the infection occurs a number of times or hasn’t been treated properly, and
+- Pain – particularly if the infection occurs a number of times or hasn’t been treated properly

 - Small white spots on the vaginal wall or curds in the discharge